woman with colorful nails break egg to show egg white represents cervical mucus

 Disclaimer: The information provided in this post is not intended as medical advice.

-What Is Ovulation Discharge, and What Does It Do?
+What Is Ovulation Discharge, and What Does It Do? 🤔

 Ovulation discharge, also known as vaginal discharge or cervical mucus, refers to a substance produced and released from your cervix into your vagina.

-• It stores sperm for safekeeping in the cervix for up to five days and releases them later.
+3. Cervical mucus also stores sperm for safekeeping in the cervix for up to five days and releases them later.
 This helps to boost the opportunity window for sperm to meet and fertilize the egg.

-A woman’s cervical mucus will change in consistency, volume, and color throughout the menstrual cycle.
+An individual’s cervical mucus will change in consistency, volume, and color throughout the menstrual cycle.
 It’s one way to identify whether you might be fertile or not.

 What Does Ovulation Discharge Look Like & What Are the Different Types?